dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

   - Henry David Thoreau quote "the path of least resistence leads to crooked rivers and crooked men"
   - such a path is useful sometimes.

-#### "Be Water, My Friend"

-- someone who (understands, absorbs, reacts to) the presence of the sets of objectified equilibria that determine, is (wise...)
-  - someone who is free from attachment to and desire for (obtaining, maintaining, altering) any particular set of equilibria is not only fluid, but incomprehensible to Mara (the Evil One)
-    - they become quite literally invisible to even the most (manipulative/deceitful) groups of people, who can't conceive of someone who could not be controlled by desire or attachment
-    - "trackless, he has destroyed Mara's vision..."
-      - footsteps (Kino ep.
-3)

-  - wisely, they act today with the possibilities of tomorrow in mind: they conserve their potential energies to maximize any potential transformation they may need in the future
-    - this is usually (...always?) best done by minimizing your informational footprint.

-- when (many people together) become fluid by abandoning attachment to attainment and control,
-  - this means that collectively, (Mara is blind to them) AND their fluidity. the greater the number of people who escape (self-ordained) objectification of reality, the greater the composition of the social fluid that is most agile.
-  -

-- of course, the inverse: the more people who are bound to the expedient/pragmatic/etc attainment of their desires, (the more people that are available for evil to use.)
-  - (this section needs to be re-outlined)
-  - these people will always arrange themselves hierarchically.
-    - forming a "tree-like" graph with more and less tightly connected regions. the less connected regions are usually where the most and least powerful nodes in the social graph reside (~ expander graph)
-      - but power always corresponds to a greater range of 1st/2nd degree connections across the social graph
-  - again, these people will always begin to arrange themselves hierarchically.
-    - in some cases, the same people to define sin will *encourage some sin* as a means of creating mechanisms of control across the graph.
-    - the people in control will be very interested in learning your desires/needs/vices/sins to entice you with them.

 #### While Visually Similar to The Folding Funnel, The Structure of
       Dante's Inferno Functions as the Opposite, With Infinitessimal